ocaml/v2.ocaml.org/site/learn/tutorials/streams.md

     stream;
   result
 ```
-What if you want to convert arbitary data types to streams?
+What if you want to convert arbitrary data types to streams?
 Well, if the
 data type defines an `iter` function, and you don't mind using threads,
 you can use a producer-consumer arrangement to invert control: